eclipse-archived/ceylon-lang.org/documentation/1.0/tour/inheritance.md

     }

-Note that there's no way to prevent other code from extending a class in Ceylon (like a `final` class in Java).
+Note that there's no way to prevent other code from extending a class in Ceylon (there's no equivalent of a `final` class in Java).
 Since only members explicitly declared as supporting refinement using either `formal` or `default` can be refined, a subtype can never break the implementation of a supertype.
 Unless the supertype was explicitly designed to be extended, a subtype can add members, but never change the behavior of inherited members.

 Oh, I suppose you would like to see `Cartesian`...

 <!-- check:parse:Requires ceylon.math -->
+    import ceylon.math.float { atan }

     doc "A cartesian coordinate"
     class Cartesian(Float x, Float y)
             extends Point() {

         shared actual Polar polar {
-            return Polar( (x**2+y**2)**0.5, arctan(y/x) );
+            return Polar( (x**2+y**2)**0.5, atan(y/x) );
         }

         shared actual Cartesian cartesian {